 Taking apart your competitor helps you understand your own value proposition and, until you can discover it, you can’t position your product, train your salespeople, run well-positioned promotions, and don’t know how to direct future development.

 As a side note, the product management and development teams would have the complete competitive matrix (showing your own good and bad results) so you could improve your ongoing position.
-Sales, resellers and the customers would only have the version showing your benefits (with a few negatives thrown in to retain some semblance of credibility).
-I have seen this process done well at some companies, while at others I was shocked to see that the extent of competitive analysis was a reference to a competitors Web site
+Sales, resellers, and customers would only have the version showing your benefits (with a few negatives thrown in to retain some semblance of credibility).
+I have seen this process done well at some companies, while at others I was shocked to see that the extent of competitive analysis was a reference to a competitor’s Web site

 I call these single-sided competitive matrices the “Tom Cruise” charts.
 You are better than Tom Cruise because you have dark hair, you wear size 14 shoes, you are better at math, etc. All of this looks good on paper and puts you forward in the best light–even though it is totally irrelevant to Tom Cruise’s fans.